araiyan/Fused-Distributed-FS/proto/README.md

 5. Run client
 `./grpc_client`
 Notes: the client won't tell you if it can't access the grpc server.
-You should see either error messages or return data from readdirectory
+You should see either error messages or readdirectory return at least one file.